rodrigolearns/ps-database/README.md

-# PaperStacks Database Service
+# PaperStack Database Service

-This service manages the Supabase database configuration for the PaperStacks platform.
+This service manages the Supabase database configuration for the PaperStack platform.

 ## Structure